OpenBMB/VisCPM/README_en.md

 <div align="center">
 <img src="figures/model_en.png" width="600px">
 </div>

+## 📰 Update News
+`VisCPM`` is continuously being upgraded.
+We have provided functions such as low-resource reasoning, easy-to-use web deployment, and provide online demos for everyone.
+In the future, we will provide new versions of models with upgraded capabilities.
+Please continue to pay attention!

+- **[2023/07/20]** 🌐 we provide two online demos [Chat](https://huggingface.co/spaces/openbmb/viscpm-chat) and [Paint](https://huggingface.co/spaces/openbmb/viscpm-paint) for users who do not have conditions to deploy
+- **[2023/07/20]** 🎢 we provide a simple web version demo, which is convenient for users to quickly deploy services
+- **[2023/07/20]** ⚡️we provide bminf support for low-resource users to deploy and use
+- **[2023/07/18]** 🤗 [VisCPM-Chat](https://huggingface.co/openbmb/VisCPM-Chat) and [VisCPM-Paint](https://huggingface.co/openbmb/VisCPM-Paint) have been integrated into the huggingface🤗 framework, which is convenient for developers

 ## <img src="figures/chat.png" height="28px" /> VisCPM-Chat
 `VisCPM-Chat` supports bilingual multimodal conversations involving images in both Chinese and English.
 The model utilizes `Q-Former` as the visual encoder and `CPM-Bee` (10B) as the base LLM.
 It combines visual and language models and is optimized with the language modeling training objective.
 The model training consists of two stages: pretraining and instruction tuning.